virtual-labs/exp-maxwells-bridge-iitr/experiment/aim.md

-#### To find the value of unknown inductance using a Maxwell’s Bridge.
+## Measurement of unknown inductance using a Maxwell’s Bridge.